 Military Service

 If the tenant is called for active military duty or receives orders to move to a new location, they may have a justified reason to break the lease.
-The Servicemembers Civil Relief Act protects military members from certain things.
+The Servicemembers Civil Relief Act protects active service members from certain things.

 • Active duty: If the tenant is called up for active military duty and is required to relocate, they may have a justified reason to break the lease.